OctopusDeploy/blog/blog/2020-09/java-ci-cd-co/from-cd-to-co/index.md

 ---
 title: "Java CI/CD: From release management to operations"
-description: In this post, we create example runbooks to implement operations tasks.
+description: In this post, we create example runbook to implement operations tasks.
 author: matthew.casperson@octopus.com
 visibility: private
 published: 2030-10-01